undercurrent-nyc/unmute-10002/app/markdown/about.md

 critical exchange and collaboration while simultaneously connecting resources from the global cultural epicenter of New York City.
 This project is co-organized by [Undercurrent](http://undercurrent.nyc) and the [European Union National Institutes for Culture’s New York Cluster](http://eunicglobal.eu).
-It will go live on February 12, 2021, in concurrence with the Lunar New Year, and will continue through May 9th, celebrating Europe Day.
+It went live on February 12, 2021, in concurrence with the Lunar New Year, and will continue through May 9th, celebrating Europe Day.